Skip to main content

 Rent to buy Scheme (England)

-It’s known under a variety of names, each with slightly different rules, depending on the area and housing association involved.
+It’s known under a variety of names, each with slightly different rules, depending on the area and housing association.
 For example, the London living rent scheme accounts for the higher cost of living in the capital.
 There is also a very similar scheme in Northern Ireland called rent to own.

 LIFT Scheme (Scotland)